X16Community/x16-docs/X16 Reference - Appendix B - WDC65C02 Processor.md

 Add provided value to the A (accumulator) register.
 There is no way to add without a carry.
 Results depend on wether decimal mode is enabled.

+  - Sets C (Carry) flag is the result is larger than 255 (or 99 in decimal mode)
+  - Sets N (Negative) flag is the two's compliment result is negative (otherwise it is reset)
+  - Sets V (Overflow) if the two's compliment result exceeds -128 or +127 (otherwise it is reset)
+  - Sets Z (Zero) is the result is zero

 ### AND